getsentry/sentry-docs/src/collections/_documentation/performance/performance-glossary.md

 One use-case for using these statistics is to help you identify transactions that are slower than your organization's target SLAs.

-Transaction events are sampled, so the percentiles we present within Sentry only represents the data we have.
+Transaction events are sampled.
+As a result, the percentiles presented within Sentry represent only the data received.
 Because of sampling, data ranges, filters, or low volume of transactions, we will often have a case where data is directionally correct, but not accurate.
 For example, the average of one number is that number, but that’s not usually what you may expect to see.

 This inability to be usefully accurate will happen more often in some columns than others.
 We can calculate an average with less data than a 95th percentile, but it’ll also vary by row.
 An index page will always get more traffic than `/settings/country/belgium/tax`.